-The weather in Japan fits into four distinct seasons: spring, summer, autumn, and winter.
-In general, summer in Japan is hot & humid and winter is cool.
-Spring and autumn fall somewhere between.
+Japan has four distinct seasons: spring, summer, autumn, and winter.
+In general, summer is hot and humid, while winter is cool.
+Weather conditions in spring and autumn fall somewhere between.
 Unfortunately, this isn’t much help for planning a trip to Japan!

-Add to that the all-too-real possibility of natural disasters like tsunamis, typhoons, and earthquake and you’ll see why tracking weather in Japan and choosing the best time to visit Japan is such a challenge.
+Add to that the all-too-real possibility of natural disasters like tsunamis, typhoons, and earthquakes, and you’ll see why choosing when to visit Japan is such a challenge.
 (Just ask the Japan Meteorological Agency!)

 Spring